Valuation is the lynchpin of corporate finance. It drives investment decisions, restructuring, M&A, value-based compensation and financing choices.

-The Valuation programme equips you with the most effective valuation tools, so you have the power to correctly appraise financial decisions and value companies.
+Led by Ian Cooper, Professor of Finance, the Valuation programme equips you with the modern valuation tools required to correctly appraise financial decisions and evaluate companies.

 Who is the programme for?